ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**
 - type (str): Specifies the type for this matcher.
 - affixes (list[str]): List of special names to match for.
 - regex (str): The regex to match for.
-It will contain a "affixes" format, that will be replaced with the list of affixes.
+It will contain an "affixes" format, that will be replaced with the list of affixes.
 Example: ^{affixes}$ will match lines with any of the affixes.
 - affix_group (int, optional, default=0): The group index for the title's affix (starting from 0).
 - content_group (int, optional, default=1): The group index for the title's content (starting from 0).
 - tag (str, optional, default=special): The tag to append to matched data.
 This can be used in TitleValidator for different formats.